 Jessie lights up stages around the world, while continuing to be a fiery force in Buffalo’s music scene, spearheading several initiatives.
 She is the host and featured performer of the annual Christmas concert of MOB (Musicians of Buffalo, co-founded by long-time friends Billy Sheehan and Bobby Lebel).
 In 2018, MOB partnered with the Music Is Art Festival—founded by Robby Takac of The Goo-Goo Dolls—to merge their support of Buffalo’s musical charities.

-In 2018, she released the CD ‘The Collection’ (Skyfire Records, UK), a powerhouse compilation of past recordings, showcasing the depth and breadth of Jessie’s outstanding musical contribution.
+Jessie released the CD ‘The Collection’ (Skyfire Records, UK) in 2018, a powerhouse compilation of past recordings, showcasing the depth and breadth of Jessie’s outstanding musical contribution.

 Jessie recently finished writing lyrics for an album project by a band out of Rome, Italy called The Klee Project, a dynamic and powerful rock band with brilliant and strong melodic songs by charismatic frontman Robert Sterpetti.

-She is currently planning European dates for 2021 that will feature her new songs, including releases “The Show Must Go On” and “The Collection”.
+Jessie along with friends Billy Sheehan and Bobby Lebel will be in recording two albums in May 2021 with more news coming soon.
+She is currently planning European dates for 2022 that will feature her new songs, including songs from “The Show Must Go On” and previous releases.

 Jessie shares: “My passionate musical journey continues, just like Larry always encouraged.
 ‘The Show Must Go On,’ and his love for life and music lives strong with every beat of my heart…”